File: bc.info, Node: Top, Next: Introduction, Prev: (dir), Up: (dir)

 variable IBASE.
 (There is an exception in functions.)
 The legal values

-the largest 3 digit number of the input base.
+makes the number 'ZZZ' always be the largest 3 digit number of the input

 Full expressions are similar to many other high level languages.